KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/project/part_2_re_-styling_with_sass.md

         ![](../images/image06.png)

     1. Save the Sass files.
     1. Now we need to compile our Sass into CSS.
-In the command line type:<br>
+In the command line type:

        `sass assets/sass/styles.scss assets/css/styles.css`